What is the best life insurance policy for me?

 Permanent life: If you want a policy that lasts your entire lifetime and grows in value over time, consider whole life insurance or universal life insurance.
 Permanent policies are also useful if you want to leave an inheritance, since coverage won't expire.
 However, these policies are more expensive.

-See more on the difference between term and permanent life insurance.
+See more on the difference between term and whole life insurance.

 How to choose life insurance that fits my needs